 While many factors can contribute to thinness, male pattern baldness is the most common type of hair loss.
 This gradual reduction in hair typically begins with thinning on the top and sides, which can then spread to the rest of the head.
 In general, it takes 15 – 25 years for men with male pattern baldness to go completely bald.
 Although there is no cure at this stage, the hair loss process can be slowed using medication.
 Other thickening and regrowth methods, as well as an appropriate hairstyle, can also be useful in tackling and disguising this problem.

 How to Thicken Hair

 As for your hair itself, be sure to treat it carefully to maintain its health and ability to grow.
-Not only does this mean that you should use specialised products, but it also requires limiting your use of hairdryers and hot styling tools.
+Not only does this mean that you should use specialized products, but it also requires limiting your use of hairdryers and hot styling tools.
 As high heat can damage your hair and cause breakage and hair loss, allowing your hair to dry naturally is ideal if you’re looking to thicken your locks.
 If you must use a dryer, be sure to put it on a low setting and use a heat protectant spray.
-If, after making these changes, your hair still requires an extra boost, consider trialling natural hair remedies, regrowth treatments and volumising products.
+If, after making these changes, your hair still requires an extra boost, consider trialing natural hair remedies, regrowth treatments, and volumizing products.

 Hair Regrowth for Men

 For men who are leading a healthy life and still experiencing thinning on the top of their head, hair growth products and treatments can provide a suitable option.
 To achieve the best results, choose a Minoxidil topical treatment, which stimulates hair follicles to help grow new strands.
 Alternatively, a hair transplant may be considered for those who have had no luck regrowing their hair.